 How a Bad Mattress Causes Shoulder Pain

-According to scientific research, there is very good reason to believe that your bed could be causing upper back and shoulder pain.
+According to scientific research, there is good reason to believe that your bed could be causing upper back and shoulder pain.

 Why Your Mattress Hurts Your Upper Back & Shoulders